dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/BackupTable.md

 {% include splice_snippets/enterpriseonly_note.md %}

-Note that, as of Splice Machine release 2.7.0.1924, statistics are also backed up for the table.

 This procedure only works with internal, Splice Machine tables in your database.
 You can back up an external table using the Hadoop `DistCp` tool.
-{: .noteIcon}

 ## Syntax